Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: Preliminaries

-where the cost of the algorithm is of order $h^{-\gamma}$.
-Typically, constants $c_{1},c_{2}$ grow exponentially as they follow from classical finite time weak and strong convergence analysis of the numerical schemes.
-The aim of this paper is to establish bounds \eqref{ml_ass} uniformly in time, i.e.
+where the cost of the algorithm is of order $h_L^{-\gamma}$.
+Typically, the constants $c_{1},c_{2}$ grow exponentially in time $T$ as they follow from classical finite time weak and strong convergence analysis of the numerical schemes.
+The aim of this paper is to establish the bounds \eqref{ml_ass} uniformly in time, i.e., to find constants $\widetilde{c}_1$, $\widetilde{c}_2 > 0$ independent of $T$ such that

-The reader may notice that in the regime when $\beta>\gamma$, the computationally complexity of $\varepsilon^{-2}$ coincides with that of an unbiased estimator.
-However, the MLMC estimator as defined here is still biased, with the bias being controlled by the choice of level parameter $L$.
-In Section \ref{subsec:unbias} we will demonstrate that in fact it is possible eliminate the bias by a clever randomisation trick.
+\begin{remark} The reader may notice that in the regime when $\beta>\gamma$, the computationally complexity of $\mathcal{O}(\varepsilon^{-2})$ coincides with that of an unbiased estimator.
+Nevertheless, the MLMC estimator as defined here is still biased, with the bias being controlled by the choice of final level parameter $L$.
+However, in this setting it is possible to eliminate the bias by a clever randomisation trick \cite{Rhee2015}. \end{remark}